Review and road test of the Maserati Levante

 Whatever your engine choice, on the move, what's unusual about this car is the way that it's constantly able to monitor the location of its centre of gravity.
 Every time you turn the wheel, the Levante is able to determine the load it's carrying and work out what that'll do to its centre of gravity.
 It'll then continuously adjust its air springs and electronic dampers to suit.

-As a result, Maserati claims that this car understeers less than any of its rivals, this helped by a 51:49 front-rear weight distribution and a 4x4 driveline that sends 90% of the V6 engine's torque to the back axle by default.
+As a result, Maserati claims that this car understeers less than any of its rivals, this helped by a 51:49 front-rear weight distribution and a 4x4 driveline that sends 90% of the engine's torque to the back axle by default.
 If a lack of traction demands it, this proportion can be adjusted in just 150 milliseconds, these continuous shiftings visible on an attractive instrument cluster graphic.
-62mph takes 6.9s en route to 143mph.

-Can you go off-road in it?
+Can you go off-road in a Levante?
 Actually yes.
-The Levante comes with adjustable ride height, hill-descent control and lots of torque.
+This Maserati comes with adjustable ride height, hill-descent control and lots of torque.
 Plus there's plenty of wheel travel and a couple of off-road modes.
-But if you seriously take to the undergrowth in this Maserati, you'd be a brave buyer.
+But if you seriously take to the undergrowth in this Italian SUV, you'd be a brave buyer.

 Design and Build

 This car is based on Maserati's Kubang concept.
 That prototype was originally supposed to run on Jeep hardware and be built in the US.
 In the event, the Levante is actually put together from Maserati bits and is screwed together in Italy at Fiat's huge Mirafiori plant in Turin.
 Aluminium is extensively used around the structure and the bodywork - you'll find it in the doors, the tailgate and the bonnet for example.
-Despite that, the Levante is still a pretty heavy thing, tipping the scales at 2,205kg - which makes it significantly heavier than rivals like the Range Rover Sport or the Volvo XC90.
+Despite that, the Levante is still a pretty heavy thing, tipping the scales at over 2.2-tonnes - which makes it significantly heavier than rivals like the Range Rover Sport or the Porsche Cayenne.

 Market and Model

-You'll pay around £55,000 for the diesel version and around £70,000 for the petrol model.
+You'll pay around £68,000 for the base 330hp GT Hybrid version and around £78,000 for the 350hp Modena model.
 We can see those figures tempting some buyers in the large luxury SUV sector.
 That pitches the Levante right into the heart of the BMW X5 / Mercedes GLE / Range Rover Sport / Volvo XC90 segment - and it's certainly a more exclusive choice than any of those SUVs.
-The asking figure pitches this car in between Porsche's 258bhp Cayenne V6 diesel and 380bhp Cayenne V8 diesel models.
+The V6 Modena S with 430hp will demand nearly £89,000 from you.
+And the top V8-engined 580hp Levante Trofeo will need a cool £125,000 budget.

 Equipment levels include as standard leather trim and all of the usual executive niceties.
 Plus from a dynamic perspective, there's self-levelling suspension, height-adjustable air springs and electronic dampers, torque vectoring and a limited-slip rear differential.
 And of course, there's plenty of scope for buyer personalisation with a wide range of optional equipment including a Zegna Mulberry Silk interior.